paul-helleu/paulh-afk/README.md

 #### I'm interested by Web3, blockchain technology, DApps and Hacking.
 #### I will make: cookbook website using ReactJS and NodeJS restapi, with JWT auth & OAuth (...)

-> I put the majority of my projects in public.
+> I put the majority of my projects in public, you are free to be inspired or to contribute to these projects